About WVCP

 Hello everyone!I graduated in 2018 from St. Lawrence College – Kingston Campus in the Early Childhood Education program.
 I am thrilled to be a part of the WVCP family!

 My goal as a RECE is to provide a safe, positive, and inclusive environment for children to learn and grow.
-Every child is unique and different, and catering to each child’s individual needs is vital for their develpmental growth.
+Every child is unique and different, and catering to each child’s individual needs is vital for their developmental growth.
 I believe children can learn so much through play and exploration!

 My job as an educator is to provide those learning opportunities with plenty of open-ended materials and tools along with thought-provoking questions.